-“Banks are willing to become business partners with property investors, so that you both can achieve something you couldn’t do without the other, but their support is not unconditional,” explains Bernard Kelly from www.retirelaughing.com.
+“Banks are willing to become business partners with property investors so that you both can achieve something you couldn’t do without the other, but their support is not unconditional,” explains Bernard Kelly from Retire Laughing.

 Occasionally, banks may also apply conservative bank valuations if they change their internal policy, and decide they want to “move away from the total amount that they lend for housing”, Kelly confirms.
 “It happens from time to time.”

-You only need to cast your mind back a few years, when we were in the grips of the GFC, to remember that lending criteria changed virtually by the day as banks scrambled to keep quality loans on their books.
+You only need to think back to the depths of the global financial crisis to find an example, as lending criteria changed virtually by the day as banks scrambled to keep quality loans on their books.

 While banks may veer towards conservative values, the valuation put on a property by an insurance company is often above the market value, Kelly adds.